-The surfactants, either natural or chemical, in laundry detergents serve to separate stains, grease, and other particles from clothes and have them be washed away in water.
+The surfactants in laundry detergents serve to separate stains, grease, and other particles from clothes and have them be washed away in water.
 Hand soap works...kind of like that.
 But to a much lesser degree.

 Many different types of hand soap, including foaming hand soap, bar hand soap, hand soap for sensitive skin, and many others work perfectly to clean out your hands and to restore moisture to your skin.
 Some of them are even antibacterial!

 However, since you come into visual contact with the soap as it is working, many companies decide to add color, fragrances, artificial thickeners, and extra sudsing.
 All of these can actually stain your clothes, not clean them!
 Laundry detergents are specially formulated to either be colorless, or to have colors that do not interact with the colors on clothes and that actually preserve them.
 Hand soaps?
 Not as much.